andihys/EFace/README.md

 1. Take a photo using the device's camera.
 2. Process the image through a TFLite model to determine the predominant emotion.
 3. Display the result directly on the user interface.
+4. Automatically analyze emotions in video streams with frame sampling.

 The model was trained using the **FER2013** dataset with advanced deep learning techniques, and its optimized format ensures high performance on mobile devices.